raspberrypi/documentation/raspbian/applications/camera.md

 # Raspberry Pi Camera Module

-This document describes the use of the four Raspberry Pi camera applications, as of February 19th 2018.
+This document describes the use of the four Raspberry Pi camera applications, as of 28 November 2018.

 There are four applications provided: `raspistill`, `raspivid`, `raspiyuv` and `raspividyuv`. `raspistill` and `raspiyuv` are very similar and are intended for capturing images; `raspivid` and `raspvidyuv` are for capturing video.